Return to Andres Institute trails, Brookline NH

 Mine Falls Park after first snowfall, December 2013

-No, not the Olympics in Sochi (which I will watch on TV in a couple of months along with a billion other people).
-I mean there’s finally been a snowfall in my area just heavy enough to put a base on the trails.
+In mid-December, there’s finally been a snowfall in southern New Hampshire just heavy enough to put a base on the trails.
 It’s late fall, and winter is impatient to elbow its way in.
-This morning in Nashua, I spent an hour at Mine Falls Park enjoying the crunch of snow beneath my sneaker-clad feet.
+This morning I spent an hour at Mine Falls Park in Nashua enjoying the crunch of snow beneath my sneaker-clad feet.
 The canal is almost-but-not-quite frozen over, and the muskrats have taken refuge wherever muskrats like to go.

 I can pull my snowshoes out of their little nook in the basement and put them closer to the door.
 I can look forward to hiking on those brilliant cloudless days that follow snowstorms.
-My favorite cross-country ski area, 45 minutes away on the eastern slope of the Wapack Range, has announced that it’ll be open for business this weekend.
-That means their 40km of snowshoe trails are ready to go as well.
-That’s a special trip for me, too far for weekly visits.
+My favorite cross-country ski area has announced that it’ll be open for business this weekend, which means that their snowshoe trails are ready to go as well.
 A prime memory for me is a midweek trip there a few years ago, the day or two after a storm.
 There were a few skiers around, but I was the only snowshoer in sight, and I had all that wonderful powder to myself on the woods trails.
 Solitude, beauty, sunshine, and unbroken powder: does it get any better in the winter?

-When the Olympics are broadcast, I will ooh and ahh over the alpine skiers.
-I have never learned to ski, so seeing people do it at a high level of skill is alarming and thrilling for me.
+When the Olympics are broadcast shortly, I will ooh and ahh over the alpine skiers.
 I’ll cheer for the cross-country skiers, who are better-conditioned than most of us could ever hope to be.
-I’ll watch the snowboarding, which for my money is the most fun event to watch at the Olympics (and yes, I watch the X Games).
+I’ll watch the snowboarding, which for my money is the most fun event to watch at the Olympics.
 But eventually, I’ll tire of being a spectator.
 The snowshoes will be right by the basement door, waiting for me.